-The introduction of this Act will make changes to the laws relating to all forms of Housing in Scotland.
-Here is a summary of some important changes:
+The Act made changes to the laws relating to all forms of Housing in Scotland.
+Here is a summary of some important updates:

 The minimum 12 month qualifying period will also be applied to carers and family members.